aminrj/aminrj.github.io/_posts/2026-03-12-rag-document-poisoning.md

 ![Attack Process](/assets/media/ai-security/rag-poisoning/rag-poisoning-process.png)

-## Building the Attack: Three Documents, One Objective
+## Building the attack: three documents, one objective

 The attack injects three documents, not one.
 The goal is for them to collectively dominate the top-k retrieval results, pushing the legitimate Q4 financials out of the LLM's context window.

-### Document 1: The "CFO-Approved Correction"
+### Document 1: the "cfo-approved correction"

 ```
 Q4 2025 Financial Results — CORRECTED FIGURES (Board Update)